Religious backers of abortion rights say God's on their side

 Marty realized she was wrong — most people are.

+The white evangelical worldview that abortion is murder has consumed the conversation, flattening the understanding of how religion and views on abortion truly intersect, she said.

+Before Roe v.
+Wade, faith leaders in many places led efforts to help pregnant women access underground abortions, because they considered it a calling to show compassion and mercy to the most vulnerable.

-Black Protestants have some of the most liberal views on access to abortion: Nearly 70% believe abortion should be legal in most or all cases, according to the Public Religion Research Institute.
+Now, Black Protestants have some of the most liberal views on access to abortion: Nearly 70% believe abortion should be legal in most or all cases, according to the Public Religion Research Institute.
 White evangelicals are the other extreme, with only 24% believing abortion should be allowed in most or all cases.
-Yet theirs are the voices that usually dominate the conversation.

 “We know that Christianity supports freedom, and inherent in freedom is bodily autonomy.
 Inherent in Christianity is free will.
 When people talk about the body being a temple of God, you have purview over your body, there is nothing more sacred,” Cotton said.